-Only S-, Y- or Z-parameter data may be represented using the mixed-mode format.
+Only S-, Y- or Z-parameter data shall be represented using the mixed-mode format.

 Note that the port numbering does not necessarily determine the arrangement of data under mixed-mode data.
 Only the [Mixed-Mode Order] keyword determines how mixed-mode data is arranged.
-Only relationships and ports specified under [Mixed-Mode Order] may appear as part of mixed-mode data.
+Only relationships and ports specified under [Mixed-Mode Order] shall appear as part of mixed-mode data.

 Reference impedances for mixed-mode data are assumed single-ended, as presented under the [Reference Impedance] keyword.
-For common-mode and differential-mode relationships, the same value of reference impedance must be used under [Reference Impedance] for both ports.
+For common-mode and differential-mode relationships, the same value of reference impedance shall be used under [Reference Impedance] for both ports.
 Differential-mode relationships assume an impedance across the ports of twice the single-ended value specified for either port in the relationship.
-Common-mode relationships assume an impedance across the ports of success the ports of half the single-ended value specified for either port in the relationship.
+Common-mode relationships assume an impedance across the ports of same an impedance across the ports of value specified for either port in the relationship.